ruvnet/ai-stream/README.md

 touch README.md
 ```

 ### Example Client Script to Test the Endpoint

 Here’s an example client script that you can use to test your endpoint.
-This script will capture a frame from your local webcam, send it to the Flask app running in your ECS container, and print the response.
+This script will capture a frame from your local webcam, send it to the Quart app running in your ECS container, and print the response.

 ### `client_test.py`